 - Ask your neighbors and friends for items they may be tossing out.

-- Some plants, like lettuce, you can keep in your home and eat from all season long.
+- You can keep some plants, like lettuce in your home and eat from all season long.

 - Cover seeds with plastic until they germinate